 We’re always learning about our botanic community, taking new pics and meeting folks who know a lot more than we do, so keep checking your favourite plants on these pages.
 There’s always more to come!

-All of the photographs are from plants in our garden (except for those of Wormwood), so I may change some as better photo opportunities present themselves.
+All of the photographs are from plants in our garden, so I may change some as better photo opportunities present themselves.

 Mints (being rewritten as you read…)